 In November 2021, we received a Complete Response Letter from the FDA for Plinabulin in combination with G-CSF for the prevention of CIN.
 In the Complete Response Letter, the FDA indicated the results of the single registrational trial (PROTECTIVE-2 Phase 3) were not sufficiently robust to demonstrate benefit and that a second well-controlled trial would be required to satisfy the substantial evidence requirement to support the CIN indication.
-Our NDA for Plinabulin in combination with G-CSF for the prevention of CIN is currently under review by the NMPA.
+In March 2023, we withdrew the NDA submission for the indication of Plinabulin in combination of pegfilgrastim agents to treat CIN in adult non-myeloid cancer from the NMPA.
+We will continue to communicate with the NMPA regarding the re-filing of NDA for the CIN indication and plan to re-file the NDA by mid-2023.
 It is possible that the NMPA, EMA or other regulatory authorities may not consider the results of our two Phase 2/3 trials in CIN to be sufficient for approval of such indication, similar to the FDA.
 It is also possible that the FDA, NMPA, EMA or other regulatory authorities may not consider the results of our one Phase 3 trial for NSCLC to be sufficient for approval of such indication.
 In particular, the FDA generally requires two pivotal clinical trials to approve a drug.
 In the area of oncology, however, the FDA has in some instances only required one Phase 3 clinical trial for approval of a drug in cases of severe unmet medical need.
 The FDA typically does not consider a single clinical trial to be adequate to serve as a pivotal trial unless, among other things, it is well-controlled and demonstrates a clinically meaningful effect on mortality, irreversible morbidity, or prevention of a disease with potentially serious outcome, and a confirmatory study would be practically or ethically impossible.
 While we have been informed by the FDA that one Phase 2/3 trial with (i) results that are highly statistically significant, (ii) a clinically meaningful effect on survival that is consistent among relevant subgroups and (iii) an acceptable benefit-risk profile may be sufficient for approval of Plinabulin as an anticancer agent in advanced metastatic NSCLC, because the FDA generally requires two pivotal clinical trials, it may require that we conduct larger or additional clinical trials for NSCLC prior to the NDA submission or as a requirement for approval for such indication.
 It is also possible that, even if we achieve favorable results in the Phase 3 NSCLC trial, the FDA may require us to enroll additional subjects or conduct additional clinical trials, possibly involving a larger sample size or a different clinical study design, particularly if the FDA does not find the results from the Phase 3 NSCLC trial to be sufficiently persuasive to support the NDA submission.